Mini Clubman Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Mini Clubman are $976 a year for full coverage.
-Comprehensive insurance costs on average $168, collision insurance costs $182, and liability costs $468.
-Liability-only coverage costs as little as $518 a year, and high-risk coverage costs $2,088 or more.
-Teens cost the most to insure at up to $3,930 a year.
+The average insurance rates for a Mini Clubman are $976 a year with full coverage.
+Comprehensive costs an estimated $168 each year, collision costs $182, and liability is estimated at $468.
+Liability-only coverage costs approximately $518 a year, with high-risk coverage costing around $2,088.
+16-year-old drivers cost the most to insure at $3,930 a year or more.

 Average premium for full coverage: $976

-Prices include $500 deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
-Prices are averaged for all states and for different Clubman trim levels.
+Prices are based on $500 physical damage insurance deductibles, 30/60 liability limits, and includes uninsured motorist and medical coverage.
+Prices are averaged for all U.S. states and Clubman models.

 Price Range Variability

-For the average 40-year-old driver, Mini Clubman insurance rates range from as low as $518 for a discount liability-only rate to a much higher rate of $2,088 for a driver required to buy high-risk insurance.
+For a driver around age 40, Mini Clubman insurance rates go from as low as $518 for the bare minimum liability coverage to a high rate of $2,088 for a driver required to buy high-risk insurance.

 Urban vs. Rural Price Range

-Your location can make a big difference on car insurance rates.
-Rural areas are shown to have a lower frequency of accident claims than cities with more traffic congestion.
-The price range example below illustrates the difference location can make on car insurance rates.
+Living in a larger city can make a big difference on car insurance rates.
+More rural locations are shown to have a lower frequency of collision claims than congested cities.

-The examples above show why anyone shopping for car insurance should compare rates based on a specific location and risk profile, instead of making a decision based on averaged prices.
+The examples above demonstrate why all drivers should get quotes for a targeted area and risk profile, instead of making a decision based on rate averages.

 Use the form below to get customized rates for your location.